Envy-Free Division of Land: Introduction

-The paper proceeds as follows.
 The formal definitions and model are provided in Section \ref{sec:The-Model}.
-Section \ref{sec:Geometric-Concepts} introduces the core geometric concepts and techniques.
-These geometric techniques are then applied in the construction of the envy-free division procedures for two agents (Section \ref{sec:2-agents}) and $n$ agents (Section \ref{sec:n-agents}).
+Section \ref{sec:geometric} introduces the core geometric concepts and techniques.
+These geometric techniques are then applied in the construction of the envy-free division algorithms for two agents (Section \ref{sec:2-agents}) and $n$ agents (Section \ref{sec:n-agents}).
 Some directions for future work are presented in Section \ref{sec:future}.

+Appendix \ref{sec:S-good} contains some of the more technical proofs related to continuity of knife-functions.
+Appendix \ref{sec:upper-bounds} contains negative results --- upper bounds on attainable partial-proportionality in various cases.
+Appendix \ref{sec:convex} presents an alternative model in which the pieces should be convex in addition to being fat.
+Appendix \ref{sec:relprop} presents an alternative model in which the proportionality of an allocation is measured relative to the maximum attainable utility rather than the total land value.